-CONTINUED ch of the following statement h statement, circle the name s describes The Prince, The Co of the book described. urtier, or Il Galateo.
-Beneath 1.
-This book was written to a dvise the average person on ho ow to behave in public.
-The Prince The Courtier Il Galateo 2.
-The views written in this be meaning selfish or dishone book led to the creation of the a djective Machiavellian, The Prince The Courtier Il Galateo 3.
-This book described the ico leal behavior of people who we r. re close to, and advised, The Prince The Courtier Il Galateo 4.
-Some historians think this book was written with the Bo rgia family in mind.
-The Prince The Courtier Il Galateo 5.
-This book says that it is be tter for princes to be feared tha n to be loved.
+Each of the following statements describes The Prince, The Courtier, or Il Galateo.
+Beneath each statement, type the name of the book described.

+1. This book was written to advise the average person on how to behave in public.

 The Prince The Courtier Il Galateo

+Answer

+2. The views written in this meaning selfish or dishon book led to the creation of the a lest. djective Machiavellian,

+The Prince The Courtier Il Galateo

+Answer

+3. This book described the id princes and those in powe deal behavior of people who we er. re close to, and advised,

+The Prince The Courtier Il Galateo

+Answer

+4. Some historians think this book was written with the Borgia family in mind.

+The Prince The Courtier Il Galateo

+Answer

+5. This book says that it is be etter for princes to be feared that in to be loved.

+The Prince The Courtier Il Galateo

+Answer

-This book advises people to be "gentle, modest, and reserved."
+6. This book advises people to be "gentle, modest, and reser ved."

-The Courtier

-Il Galateo

-The Prince
+The Prince The Courtier Il Galateo

-NAME: 8.4 ACTIVITY PAG

-DATE:
+Answer

 Biography Notes Chart

-Circle the Renaissance person you will write about:
+Type the Renaissance person you will write about:

-Brunelleschi (see Chapter 2) Leonardo da Vinci (see Chapter 3) Michelangelo (see Chapter 4)
+Brunelleschi Leonardo da Vinci Michelangelo (see Chapter 2) (see Chapter 3) (see Chapter 4)

-Write one sentence explaining why you chose this person.
+Type one sentence explaining why you chose this person.

-Early Years (childhood, family)

-Projects/ Accomplishments • Name and location • Patronage • Interesting facts

-What made him great?
+Early Years (childhood, family) Projects/ Accomplishments • Name and location • Patronage • Interesting facts What made him great?